dvpinho/RealFakeFaces/README.md

 To extend the course work, and in order to leverage the created models, a web application was developed using the [streamlit](https://streamlit.io/) framework.
 For more information about the models or the project, check out the [```project```](https://github.com/dvpinho/RealFakeFaces/tree/main/project) folder in the root directory of this repository.
 The application source code is in the [```app```](https://github.com/dvpinho/RealFakeFaces/tree/main/app) folder.

-## View the web app live
-Click [here](https://realfakefaceclassification.herokuapp.com/) to go to the app page.

 ## Run the app locally